One of two things happens when I tell people what our prices are:

 I feel fortunate to be living in this time where there is a demand for personalized products and services.
 I get the privilege to do what I love: make traditionally constructed footwear with modern design.
 I get to be the artist and the technician, the designer and the maker.

 Most of all I get to offer transparency in my company.
 I would actually sell more shoes if my prices were higher.
 That’s a fact.
 Why?
 Because there is already an established market for prices exceeding $1000.
 I would also sell more if I priced my footwear below $300.
 The problem is, I can’t do that unless I outsource the making to Spain or somewhere similar.
 That’s what most companies do.
-I get it, but it is in direct conflict with my convictions.
-My next post will be about those convictions.
+I get it, but it is in direct conflict with my convictions of making a company that produces its own product, you know?

 Thank you for reading.
 I hope that this post helps to clear up your concerns about whether my prices are too high or too low.